 If you’ve seen the Safdie Brothers’ Uncut Gems, which is farther down this list of the finest Netflix movies, don’t miss this equally tense but fascinating debut about two siblings who botch a robbery.
 When his mentally challenged brother is apprehended, a man (Robert Pattinson) goes to extraordinary lengths to free him.
-A bright, fascinating, and distinctive picture, you get the impression that the Safdies know their stuff.
+With a bright, fascinating, and distinctive picture, you get the impression that the Safdies know their stuff.

 25. The Guilty

-The Guilty stars Jake Gyllenhaal as a 911 call center operator in a race against time to save an abducted woman on the other end of the line, based on the award-winning Danish drama of the same name.
+The Guilty stars Jake Gyllenhaal as a 911 call centre operator in a race against time to save an abducted woman on the other end of the line, based on the award-winning Danish drama of the same name.

-Netflix is said to have spent $30 million for this film, which was directed by Antoine Fuqua (Training Day) and written by Nic Pizzolatto (True Detective).
+Netflix is said to have spent $30 million on this film, which was directed by Antoine Fuqua (Training Day) and written by Nic Pizzolatto (True Detective).
 The Danish original is already a fantastic thriller, combining tense dialogue moments with unexpected revelations, so adding Gyllenhaal to the mix makes this rendition of The Guilty a no-brainer.

 26. The Mitchells vs the Machines